 Supplementary Materials: a list of special videos — discussions with scholars, short films, TED talks, and other inspiring videos — that are relevant to specific lectures of the course and will be posted in conjunction with those lectures.

-Want to stay updated on the course?
+Want to get the latest information on the course?

-Don't miss your opportunity to get involved!
+Don't miss the opportunity to participate!